nkarl/wsu-cpts-451-dbms/week-2/Relational Model.md

 #### 3. Entity Identity Constraints
 > [!info]
 > - Some fields are too important to have a NULL value.
-> - A primary key cannot contain a NULL value.
+> - A primary key *disallows a NULL value*.

 #### 4. Foreign Key Constraints
+> [!info]
+> - inclusion dependencies
+> - specified between two relations to maintain correspondence between their respective tuples

 ## II.
 SQL
 ---